AchyutBurlakoti/ConvMixer-For-Classification-with-CAM-Analysis/README.md

 Download the pre-trained models from : https://drive.google.com/drive/folders/1QCsXRoqMQQvof1ZzuB0OYyMGvaJ7SghL?usp=sharing then put those models in the models directory inside the root directory.

+Please note that label for an image is extracted from the folder's name by parsing the file path as written in dataset.py file.
+The parsing is done for windows operating system so splitting code might be different for linux, Google Colab or other environments.

 To train ConvMixer :-
 * set MODEL_NAME = 'conv-mix' inside train.py then
 * Run following command at root dir.